 The overall goal of the proposed institutional collaboration is to assist in the transition of Alabama from a low-labor-cost manufacturing state to a leader in the research and development of next generation manufacturing sciences.
-To meet this goal, our primary objective is to expedite trans disciplinarily, inter-disciplinarily, and multi-disciplinarily training of Alabama for entering the industrial and government workforces and contributing to the implementation and advancement of the emerging manufacturing technology through Additive Manufacturing.
-Testing equipment is in the process of being ordered and installed.
-This will transfer the characterization activities currently being conducted at UAH to the Calhoun Community College (CCC) facility to benefit future students in the Additive Manufacturing Program.
-Student teams from UAH and CCC have developed a documentation system to track vital information on builds with complete specimen builds in 316L under both Nitrogen and Argon atmospheres.
-Student understanding of the documentation requirements are critical to their future employers' efforts to qualify and certify additive manufactured components.
+To meet this goal, our primary objective is to expedite trans-disciplinarily, inter-disciplinarily, and multi-disciplinarily training of Alabama for entering the industrial and government workforces and contributing to the implementation and advancement of the emerging manufacturing technology through Additive Manufacturing.
+Student teams from University of Alabama in Huntsville (UAH) and Calhoun Community College (CCC) have developed a documentation system to track vital information on builds with complete specimen builds in 316L under both Nitrogen and Argon atmospheres.
+Student understanding of the documentation requirements is critical to their future employers' efforts to qualify and certify additive manufactured components.